tweag/nickel/doc/manual/contracts.md

 and kinda pointless for now, but we will see the motivation behind this design later in the [laziness](#laziness) section.
-To signal failure, we use `contracts.blame` or its variant `contracts.blame_with` that takes an additional error message as a parameter. `blame` immediately abort the execution and report a contract violation error.
+To signal failure, we use `contracts.blame` or its variant `contracts.blame_with` that takes an additional error message as a parameter. `blame` immediately aborts the execution and reports a contract violation error.

 In `IsFoo`, we first test if the value is a string, and then if it is equal to `"foo"`, in which case the contract succeeds.
 Otherwise, the contract fails with